marshallgallatin/marshallgallatin.github.io/_posts/2024-09-11-CountNumberOfSubstringsWithDominantOnes.md

 */
 ```

 For the moment I'm going to put this problem on a shelf.
-I do think there is a more optimal solution, I think mine is O(N^3) complexityh but I think there there is probably more optimized soution.
+I do think there is a more optimal solution, I think mine is O(N^3) complexity but I think there there is probably more optimized soution.
 I'm wondering if there is a way where I could store a running total of the number of ones up until that point in the string somehow, and maybe be able to calculate the answer using that.
 This isn't a trivial problem, I can see why it has such a low acceptance rate (~15%, the lowest acceptance rate of the medium problems on leetcode).